Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.68.124 Incentive Provisions for Exceptional Efforts.

 (a) To encourage the integration of signage into the visual framework of its location, special consideration may be given to signs of exceptional design.
-Special consideration may, at the Planning Commission’s discretion, result in a relaxation of the number, dimensional and locational standards specified in this chapter.
+Special consideration may, at the Planning Director’s discretion, result in a relaxation of the number, dimensional and locational standards specified in this chapter.
 No other standards may be relaxed.
 This is not to be confused with a variance.
 It is to be based on an exceptional effort toward creating visual harmony between the sign, the building(s), and the site.

 (1) How the components of the sign improve legibility, readability, and aesthetics;